StevenBlack/hosts/readme_template.md

 **Windows 10**: Start Button -> type `cmd` -> right-click Command Prompt ->
 "Run as Administrator"

+You can also refer to the "Third-Party Hosts Managers" section for further recommended solutions from third parties.

 ## Reloading hosts file
 Your operating system will cache DNS lookups.
 You can either reboot or run the following commands to manually flush your DNS cache once the new hosts file is in place.